SietseAchterop/Rowing-simulator/README.md

   - osim- and trc-files are created via the python scripts.
   - The mot file is created using the IK tool.
+  - the video is output of CMC tool.

 ## BootBaan1

+Includes lowerarms.

+   - CMC crashes immediately.

+## BootBaan5

 First complete person.
 There are two trajectories, one with blades "above the water", so no friction and one with the blades "in the water".
 The value of blheight, line 38 in trajectory.py, determines the trajectory, 0.05 or 0.00 respectively.